 What to Do if a Slab Leak is Suspected

-Cali’s Choice Plumbing & Restoration specializes in locating and repairing slab leaks in Orange County.
-We are available seven days a week and 24 hours a day and we are insurance-approved.
+Cali’s Choice Plumbing & Restoration specializes in locating and slab leak repair in Orange County.
+Our Plumbers are available 24 hours a day and we are insurance-approved.
 In most cases, we can work directly with your insurance company.
-Don’t delay — call us today before the leak can do any more damage.
+Don’t delay — Call us Today before the leak can do any more damage.